 - Building additions and alterations.
 If you add or alter something in your rental unit, this will cover it if covered damage occurs.

 A renters insurance policy should already be pretty cheap.
 However, Nationwide offers a few discounts that can go a long way towards saving you even more cash.
-Below are its renters insurance discounts:

 - Claims-free.
 Going an extended time without claims on your policy can get you a discount.
 Be sure to ask your agent about this discount if you don’t have any claims.

 - Protective device.
 Adding security features to your rental unit can get you a discount.
 This includes devices like fire and burglar alarms, security cameras, and smoke detectors.